-- Included in ABB Group Code of Conduct, Principle 1 of the ABB Human Rights Policy and Principle 3 of ABB Social Policy.
-All countries were asked to formally report on this principle.
-No violations were reported in 2010. - The principle of "no child labor" is included in ABB's new Supplier Code of Conduct as well as protocol for supplier audits.
+- Included in ABB Group Code of Conduct, Principle 1 of the ABB Human Rights Policy and Principle 3 of ABB Social Policy. - All countries were asked to formally report on this principle.
+Eleven cases of child labor at two suppliers were reported in 2011.
+Immediate and appropriate corrective action was taken. - The principle of "no child labor" is included in ABB's Supplier Code of Conduct as well as protocol for supplier audits.